britt-bolin/academic-kickstart/content/home/teaching.md

 weight = 30

 +++
 I teach introductory and advanced undergraduate seminars in comparative politics and international relations at the University of Mannheim.

-My syllabi and teaching materials are available upon request.
+* **Gender Economics and Politics** (introductory undergraduate seminar, spring 2021)

 * **International Political Economy** (advanced undergraduate seminar, fall 2020)